Washington Child Support Guidelines (2026 Updates)

 Breakdown of the $500 Calculation

 The calculation for $500 involves the Basic Support Obligation.
-Under the 2026 economic table, a household earning $500 should spend approximately Court Discretion on 2 children, split proportionally between parents.
+Under the 2026 economic table, a household earning $500 should spend Court Discretion on 2 children, split proportionally between parents.

 Low-Income Protective Measures